3Jlou4eJluk/flan_summary/README.md

 # Flan Summary

 ## Description
 Here I creating flan-t5 summarizer.
+The main goal is to create a lightweight bot for summarizing text.

 ## Dataset